NYPL-Simplified/opds-web-client/README.md

 - `collectionUrl`: optional URL of an OPDS Acquisition or Navigation feed to load.
 Default: `null`
 - `bookUrl`: optional URL of an OPDS Entry to load.
 Default: `null`
-- `isTopLevel`: optional boolean, if `true` and accompanying a `collectionUrl`, then in the breadcrumbs section of the browser the provided collection will be displayed immediately after the catalog root.
-If `false`, the provided collection will generally be added to the end of the existing breadcrumbs.
-Default: `false`
 - `pageTitleTemplate(collectionTitle: string, bookTitle: string) => string`: optional function that accepts a collection and book title and returns an HTML page title.
 Default: `undefined`
 - `Header`: optional custom React component class to render in place of OPDS Browser's default header.
 This `Header` will receive one prop, `BrowserLink` which should be used for links to collections or books that OPDS Browser should load, and one child, a `Search` component that will only be present when the loaded collection links to an Open Search Description document.
 Default: `undefined`
 - `BookDetailsContainer`: optional custom React component class to render in place of OPDS Browser's default `BookDetails` component.
 This `BookDetailsContainer` will receive three props: the current `collectionUrl` and `bookUrl`, and `refreshBrowser`, a function that can be called to refresh the collection and/or book. `BookDetailsContainer` will also receive the default rendered `BookDetails` component as a child.
 Default: `undefined`